ochoafelix729/stocks_web_scraper/README.md

 # winter_project
 This is my winter break project.
-The idea is to use LLMs in various ways and expand as I go.
+The plan is to create a program that gives insight on when to buy and sell stocks.